SilverlightStudios/weaver-bird/src/ui/SHADCN_INTEGRATION_GUIDE.md

 **shadcn → Minecraft Anti-Design Pipeline:**

+1. **Consider building from scratch first** - Can you solve this with vanilla React + CSS?
-1. Install shadcn component (reference only)
+2. Install shadcn component (reference only, if needed)
-2. Study its structure, props, accessibility features
+3. Study its structure, props, accessibility features
-3. Build our own version using SCSS + modern CSS
+4. **Build our own version using vanilla React + SCSS** - No Radix UI dependencies
-4. Apply anti-design tokens (shadows, rotations, patterns)
+5. Apply anti-design tokens (shadows, rotations, patterns)
-5. Make it more concise for our use case
+6. Make it more concise for our use case
-6. Delete the shadcn component
+7. Delete the shadcn component

+**⚠️ Important: Avoid Radix UI Dependencies**

+We prefer building components ourselves using modern CSS and vanilla React rather than relying on Radix UI primitives.
+This gives us:
+- **Full control** over behavior and styling
+- **Smaller bundle size** - No heavy dependencies
+- **Simpler codebase** - Easier to understand and maintain
+- **Modern CSS features** - Native popover API, CSS anchor positioning (future), dialog element
+- **No abstraction overhead** - Direct implementation

 ---